AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Most tests that we see in practice are too closely coupled to the code under test.

-[There is demo code for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
+[There is demo code in a github repository for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
 But bear in mind that this code does nothing, it is merely a reworking of the sample ASP "weather forecast controller".
 In itself, it is far to simple to need the testing done here.
-But it must be small to be a readable demo stand-in for a much larger app, that would have many more classes with multiple methods arranged in more layers.
+But it must be small to be a readable demo stand-in for a much larger application, that would have many more classes with multiple methods arranged in more layers.

-The demo code has a Controller, that calls a service that calls a repository that presumably does the data retrieval.
+The demo code is a .NET 8 [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) Web Api.
+It has [a controller](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastController.cs), that calls [a service](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherService/Controllers/WeatherForecastService.cs) that calls a repository that presumably does the data retrieval.
 So far, so familiar.

-In a real app there would be multiple repositories that would be e.g. a concrete dependency on a database, along with other ways to get and send data to http services etc. We cannot _unit_ test this repository, so we must give it an interface, and then swap in a different implementation for tests, and so test the rest of the app without the real repository.
+In a real application there would be sufficient complexity to make multiple layers a good iea, and  multiple repositories that would have e.g. a concrete dependency on a database, along with other ways to get and send data to http services, message queues etc.

+The one repository stands in for all of those.
+We cannot _unit test_ this repository, so we must give it an interface, and then swap in a different implementation for tests.
+Then we can test the rest of the application without the real repository.

 The same app is tested in multiple ways.